|

 At

-the monthly meeting, the Fire Department voted to purchase
+the monthly meeting, the Fire Department voted to

-with 33 members at the end of April.
+operating with 33 members at the end of April.

 From